apache/kylin/website/_docs/tutorial/cube_spark.md

 {% endhighlight %}

-For running on Hortonworks platform, need specify "hdp.version" as Java options for Yarn containers, so please uncommment the last three lines in kylin.properties.
+For running on Hortonworks platform, need specify "hdp.version" as Java options for Yarn containers, so please uncomment the last three lines in kylin.properties.

 Besides, in order to avoid repeatedly uploading Spark jars to Yarn, you can manually do that once, and then configure the jar's HDFS location; Please note, the HDFS location need be full qualified name.